jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

 One of the *worst* parts of a support person's day, in my opinion, is when an issue comes in that sits right on the border between doable and not doable.
-Like it's technically possible, but would require bugging an engineer to write a custom report or would require some API work.
+Like it is technically possible, but would require bugging an engineer to write a custom report or would require some API work.
 The types of things we'd want to build into the product in the long-term, but aren't working on today.